solid-lite/draft-spec/MOTIVATION.md

 ### **Our Goals**:

-1. **Broad Implementation**: We aim for wide adoption, across multiple platforms and domains.
+1. **Broad Ecosystem**: We aim for wide adoption, across multiple platforms and domains.
 2. **Test Suite Comparability**: Ensuring consistency across implementations.
 3. **Easy Server Implementation**: Straightforward and simple server creation and setup process.
-4. **Useful Apps**: Supporting a range of applications that users find valuable.
+4. **Versatile Apps**: Supporting a range of applications that users find valuable.
-5. **Bug-Free Servers**: Stability and reliability as core principles.
+5. **Robust Servers**: Stability and reliability as core principles.
 6. **True to Solid's Original Vision**: Upholding the principles of user control and decentralization.
 7. **Upgrade Path to the Big Solid Spec**: A clear and manageable migration process.
 8. **Allow Experimental Options**: A platform that supports innovation and experimentation.
-9. **Interest to More Casual Developers**: Making Solid-Lite approachable to all.
+9. **Appeal to More Casual Developers**: Making Solid-Lite approachable to all.
 10. **Diverse Participation**: Encouraging contributions from all backgrounds and experiences.
 11. **Shallow Learning Curve**: An easily understandable and learnable protocol.

 ## **Possible Use Cases**:

-1. **Personal Data Lockers**: Individuals can store their data securely, with granular control over who can access it.
+1. **Personal Data Vaults**: Individuals can store their data securely, with granular control over who can access it.
 2. **Collaborative Platforms**: Whether for businesses or personal projects, teams can work together without compromising data control.
 3. **Educational Portfolios**: Students and educators can manage academic records, projects, and feedback.
 4. **Health Data Management**: Patients can have control over their medical data, sharing it only with who they choose.